staticdeploy/staticdeploy/CONTRIBUTING.md

 ## Releasing

-To release a new version of StaticDeploy, simply run:
+To release a new version of StaticDeploy, run:

 ```sh
 yarn release